PedroLeale/Peer-Grading-ETH/README.md

 an order taking into account the quality of the reports for grading purposes.

 ## Protocol
-Here we present an overview of a Smart Contract that implements a trust- less/Game Theoric protocol where it is not necessary to expect participants to behave honestly, but act in such a way as to maximize their gains.
+Here we present an overview of a Smart Contract that implements a trustless/Game Theoric protocol where it is not necessary to expect participants to behave honestly, but act in such a way as to maximize their gains.
 The protocol is described below: